xillwillx/DS18B20/README.md

 w1-therm

-press ctrl+x and y to confirm , then reboot your pi
+press ctrl+x and y to confirm , then reboot your pi.
+Add temp.php to /var/www/ then visit http://127.0.0.1/temp.php

 Page output should look similar to this:
 ```